explainingai-code/StableDiffusion-PyTorch/README.md

 Follow - https://github.com/explainingai-code/Pytorch-VAE#data-preparation

 For setting up on CelebHQ, simply download the images from the official site.
-And mention the right path in the configuration.
+And mention the right path in the configuration ```config/celebhq.yaml```.

 For training on your own dataset
 * Create your own config and have the path point to images (look at celebhq.yaml for guidance)
 * Create your own dataset class, similar to celeb_dataset.py
-* Map the dataset name to the right class in the training code
+* Map the dataset name to the right class in the training code [here](https://github.com/explainingai-code/StableDiffusion-PyTorch/blob/main/tools/train_ddpm_vqvae.py#L40) & similarly in inference and ddpm training/inference code.

 # Quickstart